Cross-Reactivity & Oral Allergy Syndrome (OAS)

 Peeling May Help

-Some trigger proteins are concentrated in the skin.
+Some trigger proteins concentrate in the skin.
 Peeling fruits like apples or peaches may reduce or eliminate symptoms for some people.

 Seasonal Variation

-OAS symptoms often worsen during pollen season.
+OAS symptoms often get worse during pollen season.
 You may tolerate certain foods outside of allergy season but react to them when pollen counts are high.

 When to Seek Medical Advice